“As an educator, that is a goal: that the children are able to develop skills that allow them to see things differently.” ~ Marleny Perdomo

 Theme music by Sean Balick; “Promesa” by Marisala, via Blue Dot Sessions.

-You can subscribe to Choose to be Curious on Apple Podcasts/ iTunes and Stitcher.
+You can subscribe to Choose to Be Curious on Apple Podcasts and Spotify, or wherever you get your podcasts.